lindsim/tangrams/README.md

 # tangram

 Directions:<br>
-The object of the puzzle is to fit all of the shape pieces into the outlined shape.
+The object of the puzzle is to fit all of the shape pieces into the outlined shape (called templates in the code).
 <p>Drag the shapes with your mouse.
-Rotate the shapes using the arrow keys.
-Triangles move with the arrow keys and the enter key, the shift key, the / key, and the ' key. </p>
+Rotate the square using the left and right arrow keys.
+Rotate the other shapes using the left, right, up, and down arrow keys and the enter, shift, slash (/), and quotation mark (') keys. </p>

 Note: <br>